sathya8998/House-Price-Prediction/README.md

 ## For evaluation metrics we use R squared error and Mean Absolute Error

-   here the model performs well both are having values near to zero
+    Here the model performs well both are having values near to zero